What do you want to know?

 *Surprisingly, attorneys report they often retain the first Expert who takes their call.

 Documented Rates Don’t Exist

-The more education you have, such as a Fellowship and Board-Certification in more than one subspecialty, the more you can charge.
+The more education you have, such as a Fellowship, and Board-Certification in more than one subspecialty, the more you can charge.
+Outliers notwithstanding:

-- Mid-career doctors with sound credentials usually charge $500-800
+- Mid-career doctors with sound credentials and testimony experience may charge $600-800.

-- All testimony is charged at a higher rate than the base rate (add 40% or so to the figures above)
+- Testimony (not the base rate described above) is charged at a higher rate than the base rate.
+Generally about 40% higher.